 Tagged aupair service, CaliforniaGermans, exchange program, Expats, Family, German Granny, grandmother, grandparents, Granny Aupair, learning German, Leihoma, Michaela Hansen, Oma, Traditions

-Here are little Animoto video with some of many great impressions of a day at the Brewery Art Walk 2010 in Los Angeles.
-It’s a wonderful way and a fun place to spend a Saturday or Sunday, see some great art, talk to the artists or at least meet the artists.
+Here is a little Animoto video with some of many great impressions of a day at the Brewery Art Walk 2010 in Los Angeles.
+It’s a fun place and a wonderful way to spend a Saturday or Sunday: see some great art, talk to the artists or at least meet the artists.
 Even just taking in the vibrating atmosphere is worth it.
 Alone or even with kids.
 They’ll love it!
-In fact my 6-year old didn’t want to leave… We had a great ime and look forward to the next one!
+In fact my 6-year old didn’t want to leave… We had a great time and look forward to the next one!

 Just click on the following highlighted :Brewery Art Walk 2010